 CAUTION: Read and follow the manufacturer's instructions, particularly dilution instructions, before using any cleaner on Precor fitness equipment.
 Do not use concentrated cleaners at full strength, or acidic cleaners of any kind; such cleaners weaken the protective finish on the equipment and void the Precor Limited Warranty.
 Never pour water or spray liquids onto any part of the equipment.
 Allow the equipment to dry completely before using.

 Vacuum the floor underneath the equipment frequently to prevent the accumulation of dust and dirt that can interfere with its operation.
-Use a soft nylon scrub brush to clean the grooves on equipment with foot pedals.
+Use a soft nylon scrub brush to clean the running belt.